ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/For loops.md

         i++;
     }

-The for loop in C++ can also be used to iterate over an array just as in python as shown in the example below.
+The for loop in C++ (since C++11) can also be used to iterate over an array.

-    // print the array elements
+Some other modern programming languages reference to the technique in the example below as a "foreach-loop":

-    int arr[] = {1,2,3,4,5,6};
+    // fetch each array-element and print it out int arr[] = {1,2,3,4,5,6};

-    int n;
-    for(n : arr)
+    for(int n : arr)
     {
         cout << n << endl;
     }

+    /*
+      Warning: the example above will reference the original memory of arr[] and has write-access!

+      As you often don't need to write to that adress-space, you should consider to access it read-only for safety reasons.
+      To avoid write-access, you might consider using a const-reference like shown below, which will create a constant -and therefore unchangeable- reference named "n" to each existing value of "arr", effectively referncing the values read-only.

+      You'll learn more about reference's and pointer's in the next chapters.
+    */

+    // fetch each array-element and print it out (readonly) int arr[] = {1,2,3,4,5,6};

+    for(const int& n : arr)
+    {
+        cout << n << endl;
+    }

 Exercise
 --------
-Try to print all the even numbers below 20 using a for loop.
+Try to print all the even numbers below 20 using a for loop in ascending order.

 Tutorial Code
 -------------